ruddfawcett/COMP-500/README.md

 # COMP-500
-Source code for all projects in PA's COMP-500 class.
+Source code for all projects written in Phillips Academy's AP COMP-500 class.

 ### Comment Template
 ```